kenrector/sigma-cpv-kit/XPL/README.md

 This is an unlabeled tape known as xpl-compiler-890799-A00, submitted to the XDS User Group Library by Lawrence Livermore Laboratory.
-It includes several files of source code for an XPL compiler ported to the GORDO OS, an assembly language file with the GORDO user interface file (MASTER) and a memory image of the GORDO OS, including the A-System.
+It includes several files of source code for a GORDO version of the XPL compiler developed at lawrence Livermore Labs, an assembly language file for the GORDO user interface (MASTER) and a binary image of the compiler.

 A GORDO reference manual is included.